Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: The Role of Stellar Wind Heating

-Similarly, the simulation results for a cluster created to match the characteristics of 47 Tucanae are shown in Figure \ref{fig:47tuc}.
-We employed a cluster mass of $M_{\rm c} = 6.4 \times 10^5 \, M_\odot$ \citep{Marks2010} and cluster velocity dispersion $\sigma_{\rm v} = 27 \, {\rm km\;{s^{-1}}}$ \citep{Bianchini2013}.
-The resulting free electron density, neutral hydrogen density, temperature, and wind flow velocity profiles for the state of the intracluster gas in Galactic globular cluster 47 Tucanae are shown in Figure \ref{fig:47tuc}, where dashed lines represent the free electron and neutral hydrogen upper limits taken from \citet{Freire2001b} and \citet{Smith1990}, respectively.
-The black region in this figure illustrates the parameter space for models where with $0\lesssim f_{\rm ms}<0.20$, while the pink region depicts the parameter space where $0.20< f_{\rm ms}\lesssim 1$.
-It is evident that only heating models with $f_{\rm ms}>0.20$ provide results that are consistent with current observational constraints.
-Thus, in order to explain the low gas and dust levels observed in this cluster solely by the heating supplied from main sequence members, a minimum of 20$\rm \%$ of the stellar winds must be effectively thermalized and mixed into the cluster environment.
-Modeling 47 Tucane is of significant importance, since after nearly half a century of searching, the first ever detection of ionized intracluster gas took place here.
-This constraint strongly limits the allowed values of $f_{\rm ms}$.
+The simulation results for a cluster created to match the characteristics of 47~Tucanae are shown in Figure~\ref{fig:47tuc}.
+We employed a cluster mass of $M_{\rm c} = 6.4 \times 10^5 \, {\rm M_\odot}$ \citep{Marks2010} and cluster velocity dispersion $\sigma_{\rm v} = 27 \, {\rm km\;{s^{-1}}}$ \citep{Bianchini2013}.
+Stellar winds are taken from a model with a similar metallicity to M15, [Fe/H]$=-0.75$ \citep{Harris1996a}.
+The resulting free electron density ($n_{\rm e}$), neutral hydrogen density ($n_{\rm H}$), temperature, and wind flow velocity profiles for the state of the intracluster gas in Galactic globular cluster 47~Tucanae are shown in Figure~\ref{fig:47tuc}, where dashed lines represent the free electron constraints and the neutral hydrogen upper limits taken from \citet{Freire2001b} and \citet{Smith1990}, respectively.
+Here, electron and neutral hydrogen fractions are determined with the assumption that the gas is in collisional equilibrium, and thus, the electron gas fraction is dependent upon the temperature alone.
+This amounts to solving for $n_{\rm e}$ and $n_{\rm H} = n_{\rm H_{\rm tot}} + n_{\rm H+}$, where $n_{\rm H+}$ is the ionized Hydrogen number density and $n_{\rm H_{\rm tot}}$ the total Hydrogen number density, in the collisional equilibrium equation: $\alpha_{\rm rec}(T) n_{\rm e} n_{\rm H+} = C_{\rm ci}(T) n_{\rm e} n_{\rm H_{\rm tot}}$, where the recombination coefficient, $\alpha_{\rm rec}(T)$, and the collisional ionization coefficient, $C_{\rm ci}(T)$ are functions of the temperature of the gas, $T$ \citep{Hummer1987,Padmanabhan2000}.
+The three regions in this figure display models with mean electron densities higher or lower than the observed limits (\btt{large} red or \btt{small} blue regions) and models which fit the electron density observations (\btt{medium-sized} pink region).
+Thus, in order to explain the low gas and dust levels observed in this cluster solely by the heating supplied from a variety of recent turn-off stars, winds from the entire population of stars, 0.96~$\le f_{ j} \le$~0.99 ($\left \langle v_{\rm w} \right \rangle \approx 54 \, \rm{km s^{-1}}$, $\left \langle \dot{M}\right \rangle \approx 5 \times 10^{-13} \, \rm{M_\odot yr^{-1}}$) must effectively thermalize and mix into the cluster environment.
+Modeling 47~Tucanae is of significant importance, since after nearly half a century of searching, the first ever detection of ionized intracluster gas took place here.
+This constraint strongly limits the allowed values of $f_{ j}$.